 It’s hard enough to get motivated to get in a good session after one long day at work.
 If you’re chronically stressed, it can begin to feel like every day is just as draining, which puts a serious cap on your energy levels.
 In fact, studies have even been done showing a significant link between perceived stress, especially psychological or mental stress, and fatigue. [*]

 Of course, we all know what it’s like to try and drag ourselves out of bed and into the gym when we feel physically exhausted.
-And, even when we manage to, the workout were using might to be a great one.
+And, even when we manage to, the workout we’re using might be a great one.
 So if you’re wanting to improve performance, stress can be a real downer because the last thing you’ll feel like doing is pushing yourself.

 Stifles Muscle Growth

 Perhaps one of the most direct links between stress and reduced performance is its effect on your muscles.
-Cortisol has a catabolic effect on muscle, meaning it causes them to break down.
+Cortisol has a catabolic affect on muscle, meaning it causes them to break down.
 Normally, we would experience stress for a short amount of time, and other hormones that are anabolic (muscle-building) like testosterone would counteract cortisol’s effect.
 However, when stress becomes chronic and cortisol is continuously elevated, anabolic hormones are suppressed … while cortisol continues to promote muscle breakdown. [*]

 As you can see, chronic stress could also limit muscle gain, seeing as you’re essentially working against your hormones.
 Interestingly, even the anticipation of stress (yeah, stress that hasn’t even occurred yet!) has been shown to reduce testosterone, the muscle-building hormone, in men. [*]